makerdao/community/governance/votes/Executive vote - September 4, 2020.md

 ### Onboard PAX (Paxos Standard)

 As per the non-standard weekly [poll](https://vote.makerdao.com/polling-proposal/qmd2y6dyv9zxve85u3jaxvogtzd4ihvqtmt5c7du6vcghk) PAX will be added to the Maker Protocol as a collateral type if this proposal passes.
-PAX collateral will be added with auctions disabled and with the following parameters, which match those in the linked poll.
+PAX will be added with the following parameters, which match those in the linked poll.

 * Risk Premium: 4%
 * Liquidation Ratio: 120%